-The following procedure shall govern all promotions within the fire department, excluding the advancement of Emergency Medical Technician - Advanced to Paramedic.
+The following procedure shall govern all promotions within the fire department, excluding the advancement of Emergency Medical Technician Immediate to Paramedic.

 A. All examinations shall be impartial, and shall relate to those matters which will fairly test the candidate's abilities to discharge the duties of the position to be filled.
 Candidates with less than five (5) years full time service with the Hanover Fire Department and less than N.H.F.S.T.
-Certified Company Officer or its equivalent certification shall not be eligible for promotion to the Position of Captain.
-Candidates must have at least three (3) years of full-time service with the Hanover Fire Department to be eligible for promotion to the position of Lieutenant.
+Certified Company Officer or its equivalent certification shall not be eligible for promotion.

-If after an in-house examination for promotion, no employee passes the examination, the Fire Chief reserves the right to open the examination process to outside applicants in conformance with the provisions in this article, provided that the outside applicants shall meet the same minimum qualifications set forth in the preceding paragraph.
-Anyone who desires to participate in the process may do so, but will not be eligible for promotion until minimum qualifications are met.
+If after an in-house examination for promotion, no employee passes the examination, the Fire Chief reserves the right to open the examination process to outside applicants in conformance with the provisions in this article, provided that the outside applicants shall meet the same minimum qualifications and five (5) years experience with a full-time fire department and N.H.F.S.T.
+Certified Company Officer or its equivalent certification.
+Anyone who desires to participate in the process may do so, but will not be eligible for promotion until the "five year" requirement is met.